 Managing Director, International Cooperation

-Dr. Martin Bröckelmann-Simon (born 1957, married, three grown-up sons) has been a Member of the Board of Directors of MISEREOR since 1999.
-He is Deputy to the Director General and Head of MISEREOR’s International Cooperation Division.
+Dr Bernd Bornhorst (born 1962) has been a Member of the Board of Directors of Misereor since September 2021.
+He is Deputy to the Director General and Head of Misereor’s International Cooperation Division.

-Thomas Antkowiak, born in 1955, has been a Member of the Board of Directors of MISEREOR since February 2006.
-He is Head of MISEREOR’s Human Resources, Administration and Finance Division.
+Annette Ptassek (born 1968) has been a member of the Board of Directors of Misereor since July 2023.
+She is Head of Misereor’s Internal Processes Division.